yeasy/learning_pickleball/12_double_strategy_en.md

 ## Basic Process

+The main process is divided into two stages: a) move from the backcourt to the NVZ, and b) the battle near the net.

 Suppose the two teams are A and B, respectively, including two players A1, A2, B1, B2.
 Team A is the serving team.

 ![Double Serve](_images/double-serve.png)